 - Your impairment has been verified by an approved healthcare professional

 To meet these requirements, you must submit a Disability Determination Package (DDP).

-You may be able to qualify for ODSP income support without completing DDP if you are already a recipient of the Canada Pension Plan Disability benefit or you are over 65 years of age and do not qualify for OAS pension.
+You may qualify for ODSP income support without completing DDP if you are already a recipient of the Canada Pension Plan Disability benefit or you are over 65 years of age and do not qualify for an OAS pension.